ietf-wg-alto/draft-ietf-alto-path-vector/specification.md

 If this property is requested but is missing for a given ANE, it MUST be interpreted as that no such entities exist in this ANE.

+## Part Resource ID {#mpri}

+A Part Resource ID is encoded as a JSON string with the same format as that of the Resource ID (Section 10.2 of [](#RFC7285)).

+Note that even though the client-id assigned to a path vector request and the Part Resource ID MAY contain up to 64 characters by their own definition.
+Their concatenation (see [](#design-rpm)) MUST also conform to the same length constraint.
+The same requirement applies to the resource ID of the path vector resource, too.
+Thus, it is RECOMMENDED to limit the length of resource ID and client ID related to a path vector resource to 31 characters.

 # Service Extensions

 ## Multipart Filtered Cost Map for Path Vector # {#SecMultiFCM}

-This document introduces a new ALTO resource called Multipart Filtered Cost Map resource, which allows an ALTO server to provide other ALTO resources associated to the Cost Map resource in the same response.
+This document introduces a new ALTO resource called multipart filtered cost map resource, which allows an ALTO server to provide other ALTO resources associated to the cost map resource in the same response.

 ### Media Type ##

-The media type of the Multipart Filtered Cost Map Resource is `multipart/related;type=application/alto-costmap+json`.
+The media type of the multipart filtered cost map resource is `multipart/related;type=application/alto-costmap+json`.

 ### HTTP Method ##

-The Multipart Filtered Cost Map is requested using the HTTP POST method.
+The multipart filtered cost map is requested using the HTTP POST method.

 ### Accept Input Parameters ## {#pvcm-accept}

-The input parameters of the Multipart Filtered Cost Map are supplied in the body of an HTTP POST request.
-This document extends the input parameters to a filtered Cost Map with a data format indicated by the media type `application/alto-costmapfilter+json`, which is a JSON object of type PVReqFilteredCostMap, where:
+The input parameters of the multipart filtered cost map are supplied in the body of an HTTP POST request.
+This document extends the input parameters to a filtered cost map with a data format indicated by the media type `application/alto-costmapfilter+json`, which is a JSON object of type PVReqFilteredCostMap, where: